Written by Ada’s Medical Knowledge Team

 Treatment of nephrotic syndrome

-Treatment of nephrotic syndrome usually involves a combination of supportive treatment intended to alleviate symptoms such as proteinuria, hypertension and hyperlipidemia, and treatment of the underlying cause.
+Treatment of nephrotic syndrome usually involves a combination of supportive treatment intended to reduce symptoms such as proteinuria, edema, hypertension and hyperlipidemia, and treatment of the underlying cause.
 Steps should also be taken to prevent possible complications.
-Treatment is broadly the same, whatever the underlying cause.

-While some cases of nephrotic syndrome go into remission whether or not treatment is administered, it is generally not advisable to wait and see, and medical advice should be sought without delay.
+While some cases of nephrotic syndrome clear up whether or not treatment is administered, it is generally not advisable to wait and see, and medical advice should be sought without delay.
 Prognosis in cases of nephrotic syndrome is generally good, but this greatly depends on the underlying cause and how effectively it is treated.

 - Angiotensin-converting-enzyme (ACE) inhibitors